What Is a Firewall? Network Firewalls Explained

 Furthermore, firewalls can control traffic within the network, allowing your network to function smoothly.
 Administrators can establish their own policies and guidelines for who can and can't access the network.
 They allow admins to control access based on a number of factors, including IP addresses and port numbers.

 They minimize the threat of external attacks, blocking malware and viruses that could potentially take down an entire computer network.
+Example, if your public IP is determined a threat by a firewall, you won't be able to gain access to any parts of the network thanks to the firewall.

 Types of firewalls